gobuffalo/packr/README.md

 Because Packr knows how to fall through to the file system, developers don't need to worry about constantly compiling their static files into a binary.
 They can work unimpeded.

 Packr takes file resolution a step further.
 When declaring a new box you use a relative path, `./templates`.
-When Packr recieves this call it calculates out the absolute path to that directory.
+When Packr receives this call it calculates out the absolute path to that directory.
 By doing this it means you can be guaranteed that Packr can find your files correctly, even if you're not running in the directory that the box was created in.
 This helps with the problem of testing, where Go changes the `pwd` for each package, making relative paths difficult to work with.
 This is not a problem when using Packr.

 ---